nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

           tls_certificate_key="/tmp/key.pem";
         };
         email = "foo@example.com";
-      "example.org" = {};
       };
     };

-**Note:** The above example makes 3 separate ACME requests so watch your ACME rate limits usage!

-**Note:** The default value for `domain` is the `identifier` which makes sense if you use `nixcloud.TLS` with default values.
+As said, the default value for `domain` is the `identifier`.
 It would not make sense in any of the above examples as "example.com-ACME" is not a correct domain therefore the `domain` is set explicitly to "example.com" in each example.
 In `nixcloud.TLS.certs."example.org" the domain is set to "example.org" which is a correct domain and an intended default.

-**Note:** The `reload` example for "example.com-ACME" adds two services, "postfix.service" and "myservice.service" to the [postrun](https://nixos.org/nixos/options.html#security.acme.certs.%3Cname%3E.postrun) hook.
+The `reload` example for "example.com-ACME" adds two services, "postfix.service" and "myservice.service" to the [postrun](https://nixos.org/nixos/options.html#security.acme.certs.%3Cname%3E.postrun) hook.
 If you would use `nixcloud.email` and `nixcloud-webservices` it would contain [ "postfix.service" "dovecot2.service" "nixcloud.reverse-proxy" "myservice.service" ] as it accumulates all defined services and applies `lib.unique` to the list.

 The example above creates three certificates for the same domain.
 The certificates can be found in: